Elsdon, Northumberland: Economy

 Whilst some new building has been allowed, like many other small villages, Elsdon has suffered for the loss of its shop and Post Office in recent times.
-There is however still a public house, the Bird and Bush, and a tea room and cafe situated at the Northern end of the village, which is especially popular with cyclists and other visitors.
+There is however still a public house, the Bird in Bush, and a tea room and cafe situated at the Northern end of the village, which is especially popular with cyclists and other visitors.

 Landmarks

 Elsdon Castle was a castle in the village and is a scheduled monument.
 It is probably the best preserved medieval motte and bailey castle site in Northumberland and was built by Robert de Umfraville, not long after the Norman Conquest.
 Impressive earthworks remain.

 Elsdon Tower is a medieval tower house converted for use as a Rectory and is a Grade I listed building.
 The property was first recorded in the occupation of the Rector of Elsdon in 1415.

 The tower was reduced in the 17th century to three stories with a steeply sloping roof above a castellated parapet In the early 19th century Archdeacon Singleton built an entrance porch and a two-storey, two bayed house extension.